-Following is a list of recommended cutting equipment for Husqvarna chain saw models 575XP, 575XPG and 570.
-These chain saw models equipped with either of the listed bar and sawchain combinations, fulfills the requirements according to ANSI B 175.1-2000 (Gasoline Powered Chain Saws - Safety Requirements).
+Following is a list of recommended cutting equipment for the Husqvarna chain saw models 345e TrioBrake, 346XP TrioBrake and 353 TrioBrake.
+The combinations of power head, bar and chain have been investigated in accordance with the kickback and vibration requirements of ANSI B 175.1-2000.